 Google offers limited-duration and continuous sharing of location updates through its Maps service.
 If you have a Google account, you’re ready to share directly in the Maps app to other Google users or via a temporary web link for those outside the ecosystem.
 Google’s full support page provides great instructions.

 The People tab inside Apple’s Find My app is your destination for location sharing between iPhone users.
 MacRumors does a great job explaining the service in this video from YouTube.

-- Messengers can be horribly insecure.
-We have a table of 11 messaging apps that you’re likely using to send your location.
-I recommend stopping using #1-6.
+Messengers can be horribly insecure when sharing location.
+I have a list of 11 messaging apps that you’re likely using to send your location.
+I recommend using #7-11 only.

 How to Tell Someone Checks Your Location

 For Google Maps on Android, you’ll see two brief location notifications.

 GuidingTech has a good post showing how to view your Android notification logs.